If there's a hearing

 You can check the daily courts lists on the day of your hearing to find out if anything has changed.

-If you can’t attend yourself you can ask someone to represent you and ask witnesses to attend.
+If you cannot attend yourself you can ask someone to represent you and ask witnesses to attend.

 You may have to give evidence at the hearing and answer questions.